MaxBR97/Healfy/README.md

 ##Time Spent On Each Part
-I didnt work as suggested, I implemented frontend and backend simulatneaously
+I didnt work as suggested, I implemented frontend and backend simulatneously